-Unlike some right-wing parties, the Green Party really is a People’s Army.
+The Green Party really is a People’s Army.
 We don’t receive millions from bankers, we rely on the energy and enthusiasm of people like you.
-Get involved In the run-up to the 7th May, can you
+We don’t let prospective candidates spend thousands of pounds on flashy campaigns, or give them

 You can email me at firstname.lastname@example.org.
 I’m getting a lot of emails at the moment, but will try to reply within a week.
 Please have patience!
 You can also tweet me: @tom_chance For the geeks The following is my public